nav-8288/Cookie_Decorator/README.md

 KILLED

-NEEDS_REFILL has been defined for future expansion, but it is not yet fully integrated into the behavior logic.
+NEEDS_REFILL is defined for future use but not fully implemented yet

-5. RGB LED state feedback working
+RGB LED state feedback is working:

-The RGB LED reflects the current machine state:

 Blue = IDLE